Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Conclusion

 \section{Conclusion}

 We introduced the {Preconditioned Truncated Single-Sample} (PTSS) estimators, a class of stochastic Krylov methods that combine preconditioning with randomized truncation to achieve low-variance and numerically stable estimations of linear solves, log-determinants, and their derivatives.
 Theoretical analysis established explicit results on the mean, variance, and concentration of PTSS, revealing how preconditioning reduces variance and stabilizes Krylov recurrences in finite precision.
 Numerical experiments confirmed that PTSS achieves superior accuracy, stability, and computational efficiency compared with existing unbiased and biased alternatives.
-Together, these results demonstrate that preconditioning and stochastic truncation can be synergistically combined to enable scalable and reliable estimators for large-scale stochastic optimization and Bayesian learning.
-Future work will extend the framework to block variants and explore adaptive strategies for dynamic truncation and preconditioner selection.
+Together, these results demonstrate that preconditioning and stochastic truncation can be synergistically combined to enable scalable and reliable estimators for large-scale stochastic optimization and Bayesian learning. {The practical benefit of PTSS depends on the preconditioning regime.
+When preconditioning is near-perfect, a small fixed number of Krylov iterations can already achieve near machine precision, and stochastic truncation offers limited advantage.
+When preconditioning is weak, convergence is slow and orthogonality/spectral issues can dominate, making variance and stability challenging regardless of truncation strategy.
+PTSS is designed for the common intermediate ``good but not great'' regime: preconditioning compresses the spectrum enough that a modest truncation depth $i_{\max}$ provides acceptable accuracy, yet running to tight tolerances at every outer iteration remains too expensive and loss of orthogonality can degrade quadrature-based estimates.} Future work will extend the framework to block variants and explore adaptive strategies for dynamic truncation and preconditioner selection.